Skip navigation

 1. A thesis submitted in standard format is of International Standards Organisation (ISO) A4 size (297mm x 210mm), unless the diagrams, tables etc. do not fit appropriately on this size, in which case it may be printed on ISO B4 size (353mm x 250mm).

-2. The format of text in a thesis:
+2. The format of text in a thesis must comply with the following formatting:

-1. Is double spaced or one and a half spaced.
+1. text is double spaced or one and a half spaced.
 Single spacing is used only for indented quotations, footnotes and bibliographies.

-2. Is in a font that is easy to read, and no smaller than 11 points for text and 9 points for footnote text.
-For a digital thesis, it is recommended the use of Arial or another Sans-Serif font.
+2. text is in a font that is easy to read, and no smaller than 11 points for text and 9 points for footnote text.
+For a digital thesis, it is recommended to use Arial or another Sans-Serif font.
 For more information, please refer to the ANU Style Guide.

 3. All margins are with header and footing settings as 2.5cm from the top and bottom: